宗非促延 This truth is beyond time and space

 不見邊表 No borders seen manifest

 Just steadily go on with your koan every moment of your life.
-If a thought rises, do not attempt to suppress it by conscious effort; only renew the attempt to keep the koan before the mind.
+If a thought arises, do not attempt to suppress it by conscious effort; only renew the attempt to keep the koan before the mind.
 Whether walking or sitting, let your attention be fixed upon it without interruption.
-When you begin to find it entirely devoid of flavour, the final moment is approaching; do not let it slip out of your grasp.
-When all of a sudden something flashes out in your mind, its light will illuminate the entire universe, and you will see the spiritual land of the Enlightened Ones fully revealed at the point of a single hair, and the great wheel of the Dharma revolving in a single mote of dust.
+When you begin to find it entirely devoid of flavour, the final moment is approaching—don’t let it slip out of your grasp!
+When suddenly something flashes out in your mind, its light will illuminate the entire universe, and you will see the spiritual land of the Enlightened Ones fully revealed at the tip of a single hair and the great wheel of the Dharma revolving in a single mote of dust.
 (Suzuki, 1953, pp. 103-104)

-A day, whether six or seven ago, or more than six thousand years ago, is just as near to the present as yesterday.
+A day, whether six or seven days ago or more than six thousand years ago, is just as near to the present as yesterday.
 Why?
-Because all time is contained in the present Now moment.
-Time comes of the revolution of the heavens and day began with the first revolution. . . .
+Because all time is contained in the present now-moment.
+Time comes out of the revolution of the heavens and day began with the first revolution. . . .

-Levenson, Lester.
+Levenson, Lester (1993).
 Keys to the Ultimate Freedom: Thoughts and Talks on Personal Transformation.
-Sedona Institute, 1993.
+Phoenix, Arizona: Sedona Institute. (download pdf)

 Suzuki, Daisetz Teitaro (1953).
 Essays in Zen Buddhism (Second Series).
 London: Rider and Company.

 Blakney, Raymond B. (1941).
 Meister Eckhart: A Modern Translation.
 New York: Harper & Row. (https://archive.org)

 Walshe, Maurice O’C. (2009).
 The Complete Mystical Works of Meister Eckhart.
 New York: The Crossroad Publishing Company. (download pdf)